croqaz/awesome-decentralized/README.md

 * [Ricochet](https://ricochet.im/): Different approach to instant messaging that doesn’t trust anyone in protecting your privacy.
 It uses the Tor network.
 * [Roll-Call](https://rollcall.audio): Free and reliable audio calls for everyone w/ browser P2P.
 * [SecuShare](https://secushare.org): A research project.
 Consider that it basically consists of a new Internet stack combined with a full-fledged distributed scalability alternative to cloud technology.
 Source code: https://gnunet.org/git/gnunet.git
+* [Session](https://getsession.org): Session is an end-to-end encrypted messenger that minimises sensitive metadata, designed and built for people who want absolute privacy and freedom from any form of surveillance.
 * [ShareDrop ☠️](https://github.com/cowbell/sharedrop): Clone of Apple AirDrop service.
 Allows transferring files directly between devices, without having to upload them to any server first.
 * [SimpleX chat](https://github.com/simplex-chat/simplex-chat): A decentralized terminal-based chat (a mobile app coming soon) with a focus on users’ privacy.
 It doesn't use any global user identities (not even random IDs), supports groups and sending files.
 * [SocialHome](https://github.com/jaywink/socialhome): Federated personal profile with social networking functionality.
 Users can create rich content using Markdown and even HTML/JS/CSS.
 All content can be pinned to the user profile and all content will federate to contacts in the federated social web.